 2001 — Philadelphia’s Mark Recchi picks up his 1,000th career point during 5-2 win over St. Louis.
 He’s the 60th player in NHL history to reach the mark.

 2007 — Lance Mackey wins the Iditarod Trail Sled Dog Race, becoming the first musher to win major long-distance North American sled dog races back-to-back.
 On Feb.
-20, Mackey won his third consecutive Yukon Quest International Sled Dog Race, a 1,000-mile race between Fairbanks, Alaska, and Whitehorse, Yukon.
+20, Mackey won his third consecutive Yukon Quest International Sled Dog Race, a 1,000 mile race between Fairbanks and Whitehorse, Yukon.

 2007 — Dallas’ Mike Modano becomes the 39th player in NHL history and second born in the United States to reach 500 goals, scoring with 10:24 left in the third period of a 3-2 victory over Philadelphia.

-2008 — Bode Miller clinches the men's overall World Cup ski title.
-He earns his second title in four years with a 12th-place finish in the super-G and Didier Cuche's announcement that he would not enter the season-ending slalom in Bormio, Italy.
+2008 — Bode Miller clinches the men’s overall World Cup ski title.
+Miller earns his second title in four years with a 12th-place finish in the super-G combined, along with Didier Cuche’s announcement that he would not enter the season-ending slalom in Bormio, Italy.

 2011 — The NCAA men’s basketball selection committee releases its 68-team draw, which included a record 11 teams from the Big East, the deepest conference in the nation.
 The tournament adds three more at-large teams that will open the tournament in what the NCAA is calling the “First Four.”

-2012 — BYU pulls off the biggest comeback in NCAA Tournament history on a wild opening night.
+2012 — BYU pulls off the biggest comeback in NCAA tournament history on a wild opening night.
 Noah Hartsock scores 16 of his 23 points in the second half and the Cougars rally from 25 points down to beat Iona 78-72 in the first round.
-It marks the biggest comeback in an NCAA Tournament game.
+It marks the biggest comeback in an NCAA tournament game.
 Previously, the largest deficit overcome was 22 points in 2001 when Duke fought back to beat Maryland 95-84 in the national semifinals.
-Also, with President Barack Obama and British Prime Minister David Cameron watching, Western Kentucky comes back from a 16-point deficit in the final five minutes to beat Mississippi Valley State 59-58.
+It’s the second incredible turnaround of the night in Dayton.
+With President Barack Obama and British Prime Minister David Cameron watching, Western Kentucky comes back from a 16-point deficit in the final 5 minutes to beat Mississippi Valley State 59-58.

-2018 — Russell Westbrook picks up the 100th triple-double of his career and the Oklahoma City Thunder use a 16-0 run late in the fourth quarter to down the Atlanta Hawks 119-107.
-Westbrook scores 32 points, hands out 12 assists and grabs 12 rebounds to become the third-fastest player to reach the milestone.
+2018 — Russell Westbrook picks up the 100th triple-double of his career and the Oklahoma City Thunder uses a 16-0 run late in the fourth quarter to pull away from the Atlanta Hawks for a 119-107 victory.
+Westbrook scores 32 points, dishes out 12 assists and grabs 12 rebounds to become the third-fastest player to reach the milestone.